Tuesday, Dec 24, 2013, 5:00 am

 And the strangers aren’t always so friendly.
-Due to the Salvation Army’s reported history of homophobia, some bell ringers noted that many people seem to regard them as representatives for similarly prejudiced views.
+Due to the Salvation Army’s reported history of homophobia, some bell ringers note that many people seem to regard them as representatives for similarly prejudiced views.

-“You know, people yell out their car windows [at me], ‘They don’t believe in same-sex marriage,’” Tominique said.
+“You know, people yell out their car windows [at me], ‘They don’t believe in same-sex marriage,’” Tominique says.
 “And I’m like, ‘OK, but I believe in it!'”

 It’s hard to imagine anyone yelling at Tominique, whose cheerful attitude is probably ideal for appealing to strangers’ charitable sides.
-But although Thompson said that the Salvation Army “helps people … and hires people without discrimination,” a few other bell ringers also spoke about passersby who confronted them about the organization’s alleged bigotry.
+But although Thompson claims that the Salvation Army “helps people … and hires people without discrimination,” a few other bell ringers also speak about passersby who have confronted them about the organization’s alleged bigotry.

 Given the stressful environment—and the nature of the Salvation Army’s financial structure, which relies heavily on the kettle campaigns—it might seem surprising that such an emotionally and physically taxing position with the organization also pays the lowest.
 The majority of the roughly 1,000 year-round employees at the organization in Chicago make salaries that are, per Thompson, “competitive in a non-profit market … no one enters that field at minimum wage.
 They’re much above minimum wage.”
 By contrast, though bell ringers at some locations may receive small raises over time, they start at minimum wage.